delusionary/histoptimizer/README.md

 ### Benchmarking CLI

-The Benchmarking CLI can be used to produce comparative performance metrics for the various implementations of the algorithm.
+The Benchmarking CLI can be used to produce comparative performance metrics for various implementations of the algorithm.

 ```
 Usage: histobench [OPTIONS] PARTITIONER_TYPES [ITEM_SPEC] [BUCKET_SPEC]